 The New MCAT 2015

 The biggest changes are:

 - Subjects: The MCAT will now test on Biochemistry, Psychology, and Sociology.

-- Time: The exam will also be much longer, reaching a total testing time of about 7.5 hours, including lunch and breaks.
+- Time: A total testing time of about 7.5 hours, including lunch and breaks.

 The Revised MCAT exam as of 2015 will include four sections: